Synonym(s)

 Note(s)This section has been translated automatically.

 Store away from light and at a moderate temperature to reduce oxidation.
-In addition to commercially available cosmetic products containing tea tree oil, 5% tea tree oil in petrolatum is an inexpensive, pharmaceutically stable preparation.
+In addition to the commercially available cosmetic products containing tea tree oil, 5% tea tree oil in Vaseline is an inexpensive, pharmaceutically stable preparation.

-Tea tree oil formulations are no longer included in the NRF or other commonly used formulary.
+Tea tree oil formulations are no longer included in the NRF or other common formulation collections.

-Notice.
-Tea tree oil mixtures with essential vegetable oils, e.g. Oleum origani cretici, as listed in the Supplementary Book to the German Pharmacopoeia, 6th edition, 1926 (!!), are not recommended, as many essential oils are not available in pharmaceutically acceptable quality and may therefore not be used in pharmacies.
-For the preparation of tea tree oil mixtures, only the following are available in pharmaceutical quality: Oleum amygdalae, Oleum olivarum, Oleum Avocado.
+Note!
+Tea tree oil mixtures with essential vegetable oils, e.g. Oleum origani cretici, as listed in the Supplementary Book to the German Pharmacopoeia 6th edition from 1926 (!!) are not recommended, as many essential oils are not available in pharmaceutically acceptable quality and therefore may not be used in pharmacies.
+For the preparation of tea tree oil mixtures, only the following are suitable in pharmaceutical quality: Oleum amygdalae, Oleum olivarum, Oleum Avocado.

 LiteratureThis section has been translated automatically.